ShukuratBello/ShukuratBello/README.md

 -   Working on portfolio projects

--   I want to  be a badass programmer, so I am learning to code at ALX Software Engineering Program.
+-   Working hard to the best Data professional I know I can be.

  ### 💡Skills 💡